cefnoram/siger/sop-10.rst

    :align: center
    :figclass: align-center

-   Table: The following fields are not required but it’s highly recommended that they be completed when a WO is created.
-Left mouse click for larger image.
+   Table: The following fields are not required but it is highly recommended that they be completed when a WO is created.
+Left mouse click the aboove image for larger view.

 .. figure:: image/siger-tab-07_001.jpg